What Is an FR-10 Form?

 One of the most common questions we get from South Carolina car accident victims is whether they need to file a written accident report after a car accident.
 The answer, as is often the case with legal questions, is “it depends.”

 No accident report is necessary for minor accidents that did not result in any injuries or damage to a vehicle of more than $1,000.
-However, for those accidents that resulted in injury or damage of more than $1,000, a written accident report must be filed.
-The major exception to that general rule is if police are called and respond to the scene of the accident.
-In this case, the responding officer will file the report with the South Carolina Department of Public Safety.
+For accidents that result in an injury or damages of more than $1,000, a written accident report must be filed.
+The major exception to that general rule is if police are called and respond to the accident scene, the officer will fill out Form TR-310.
+In this case, the responding officer will file the report with the South Carolina Department of Motor Vehicles.

 After most South Carolina car accidents, one or more of the parties involved call the police.
-When a police officer arrives at the accident scene, they must complete certain paperwork to document that accident.
+When a police officer arrives at the accident scene, they must complete certain paperwork to document the accident.
 Among the post-accident paperwork is an FR-10 form.
-However, unlike other post-accident paperwork, the FR-10 is a form that must be filled out by drivers and their insurance companies.
+This form is filled out by the police officer at the scene, and a copy is given to each driver involved.
+The officer will collect the driver’s license and insurance information from each driver and provide a copy of the FR-10 to each driver.

 If a driver fails to arrange for the completion of the FR-10 form, under the South Carolina Code of Laws section 56-5-1270, it is considered “prima facie evidence that the vehicle was uninsured.”
 This can result in the suspension of someone’s driver’s license and vehicle registration.
 In addition, this can have wide-ranging repercussions on an accident victim’s ability to recover for their injuries.